 Should I do a DIY snow holiday (in sourcing and booking everything myself) or choose all-inclusive?

 While a DIY winter holiday might sound like the most cost-effective option, it is rare.

-With the economy’s unpredictability travelers are looking for travel packages that don’t come with any surprises or hidden costs.
+With the economy’s unpredictability, travelers are looking for travel packages that don’t come with any surprises or hidden costs.
 Including nasty foreign exchange surprises!
-That said, you should choose a travel operator option that, once you have booked and paid your deposit, the price is locked in and won’t be affected negatively should the rand take a dive.
+That said, you should choose a travel operator option that, once you have booked and paid your deposit, the price is locked in and won’t be affected negatively should the dollar take a dive.